Anesthesiology

 St. Joseph’s University Medical Center has a high-risk obstetrics department with over 3,700 deliveries each year.
 Residents care for parturients with preeclampsia, hemorrhage, cardiac disease and multiple births (including one set of quintuplets!).
 CA1 residents quickly become adept at performing spinal and epidural anesthesia, managing labor analgesia, elective and urgent cesarean section and post-operative pain.
 CA2 and 3 residents become adept at handling the most challenging regional anesthetics and become expert in the management of the pregnant patient with co-existing disease.
 Residents are expected to formulate an anesthetic plan for the medically complicated obstetric patient together with the patient’s obstetric team and medical consultants.
 The team approach is emphasized throughout training and simulations will involve nursing and obstetric personnel.
 Residents are also expected to teach the basics of obstetric anesthesia to our rotating medical students.

 Under the guidance of our Board-certified pain management physicians, residents will rotate for a month in each of their 3 years with an option for additional CA3 training for those interested.
-The CA 1 resident focuses on learning examination and evaluation of the pain patient, and formulating a plan for acute and post-operative pain management; the CA 2 rotation emphasizes regional blocks and pain procedures as well as developing a multi-disciplinary approach to chronic pain management; while the CA 3 will learn office–based management of chronic pain and advanced procedures.
+In addition to our busy hospital-based acute pain practice, residents will have the unique opportunity of rotating through local outpatient pain centers providing a variety of services and procedures in a private practice setting.
+The CA 1 experience focuses on learning the examination and evaluation of the pain patient, and formulating a plan for acute and post-operative pain management; the CA 2 rotation emphasizes regional blocks and pain procedures as well as developing a multi-disciplinary approach to chronic pain management; while the CA 3 will learn office–based management of chronic pain and advanced procedures.

 St. Joseph's has a state designated 120-bed Children's Hospital.
 During the CA2 and CA3 rotations residents will be exposed to the full gamut of routine and advanced pediatric cases and neonatal surgeries, as well as pediatric intensive care, pediatric cardiac surgery, neurosurgery, ENT, craniofacial repairs, and genitourinary surgery.
 Our residents participated in the first (and only!) separation of conjoined twins in New Jersey history.
 Residents will also learn pediatric pain management including regional techniques and participate in sedations for MRI, cardiac cath, endoscopy and oncology procedures.
 With our pediatric specialty-trained attendings providing supervision and training, and an abundance of cases, graduating residents take with them the needed skills and knowledge to be comfortable with both basic and advanced pediatric surgery.